ansys/pyaedt/doc/source/User_guide/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            Create Setup and run simulations.
+            This tutorial shows how to create a setup and run simulations.

    .. grid-item-card:: Variables & Optimetrics
             :link: variables